Yellow diarrhea: 12 Causes, Doctor Explains.

 B- Food allergy/food intolerance.

 Food allergy and food intolerance are very common conditions and are overlooked by many doctors and patients.
-A large subset of people who are diagnosed with IBS may have underlying food intolerance causing their IBS-like symptoms.
+A large subset of people diagnosed with IBS may have underlying food intolerance causing their IBS-like symptoms.

 Food intolerance | Food allergy |